-Prerequisite: None. \Required concurrent enrollment with MUS-1061 & MUS-1231.
+Prerequisite: None.
+Required concurrent enrollment with MUS-1061 & MUS-1231.
 This first semester of a four-semester sequence reinforces the student's understanding of theoretical concepts by requiring that they be applied to the keyboard.
-This course should be taken concurrently with Ear Training I and Music Theory I.

 MUS-1052 Keyboard Harmony II 1 credit